blueblued/pydantic-ai-skills/README.md

 If you do not add this to your agent's system prompt, the agent can still use the skill tools, but it will need to call `list_skills()` to discover available skills and is more likely to misuse skills.

+## Security considerations

+We strongly recommend that you use Skills only from trusted sources: those you created yourself or obtained from trusted sources.
+Skills provide AI Agents with new capabilities through instructions and code, and while this makes them powerful, it also means a malicious Skill can direct agents to invoke tools or execute code in ways that don't match the Skill's stated purpose.

+> If you must use a Skill from an untrusted or unknown source, exercise extreme caution and thoroughly audit it before use.
+Depending on what access agents have when executing the Skill, malicious Skills could lead to data exfiltration, unauthorized system access, or other security risks.

 ## Related Resources

 - [Anthropic Agent Skills Documentation](https://platform.claude.com/docs/en/agents-and-tools/agent-skills/overview)